sveltejs/cli/.changeset/smooth-walls-remain.md

 "sv": patch
 ---

-fix: set Cloudflare local preview port to 4173 so that it works with the Playwright test command
+fix(cloudflare): local preview is now using port `4173` so that it works with the Playwright test command